fbpx

 Four Reasons to Take “History of Byzantium” in Your Catholic Homeschool

 This fall I am teaching a world history high school course title “History of Byzantium.”
 This course will cover the fortunes of the Byzantine Empire from the 5th century up until its final collapse in 1453 at the hands of the Ottoman Turks.
-There are still some seats available, but why should you consider signing your student up for this course?
+Some seats are still available, but why should you consider signing your student up for this course?
 What’s so special about Byzantium?

-If you are need a last minute history addition to your Fall 2022 calendar, then here are some reasons to choose “History of Byzantium”!
+If you need a last-minute history addition to your Fall 2022 calendar, then here are some reasons to choose “History of Byzantium”!

 1. Balanced Approach to European History

-But Europe doesn’t end at Germany’s eastern border, and European history is much bigger than the affairs of the west!
-If you want to get a balanced approach to European history, we need to learn about Greece, the Balkans, Bulgaria the Black Sea, the peoples of the Eurasian Steppe, as well!
+But Europe doesn’t end at Germany’s eastern border, and European history is much bigger than the affairs of the West!
+If you want to get a balanced approach to European history, you need to learn about Greece, the Balkans, Bulgaria, the Black Sea, and the peoples of the Eurasian Steppe, as well!
 From 395 to 1453, the history of these places was the history of Byzantium.
-Learning this not only helps us understand the history and cultures of the peoples of eastern Europe, but it also helps us understand western European events better.
-For example, our understanding of the Italian Renaissance is incomplete if we don’t understand the contributions made from the thousands of Greek exiles who fled to Italy in the 1400s, bringing with them a treasure trove of Greek manuscripts from which the Renaissance intellectuals drew inspiration.
+Learning this not only helps us understand the history and cultures of Eastern European peoples, but it also helps us understand Western European events better.
+For example, our understanding of the Italian Renaissance is incomplete if we don’t understand the contributions made by the thousands of Greek exiles who fled to Italy in the 1400s, bringing with them a treasure trove of Greek manuscripts from which the Renaissance intellectuals drew inspiration.

 2. Learn About the Other Half of the Church

 In his 1995 encyclical Ut Unum Sint on ecumenism, St. John Paul II famously compared the Latin and Greek traditions to two lungs within the body of the Church.
 Learning the history of Byzantium helps us tap into the cultural and religious ideals that shaped the Greek Christian tradition.
-And not only of the Greek speaking churches, but the Aramaic churches of Jerusalem and Antioch, as well as the Egyptian churches under Alexandria.
-Byzantium used to control Syria, Palestine, Egypt, and North Africa as well, so studying their empire helps us learn about how Christianity developed in all these places.
+Not only Greek-speaking churches but also the Aramaic churches of Jerusalem and Antioch, as well as Egyptian churches under Alexandria, were also mentioned.
+Byzantium also used to control Syria, Palestine, Egypt, and North Africa, so studying their empire helps us learn about how Christianity developed in all these places.
 The word Catholic means “universal”; the history of the churches in these places is part of our own religious identity.
-If we want to fully realize the Catholicity of our faith, it behooves us to acquaint ourselves with the history of our eastern brethren.
+If we want to realize the Catholicity of our faith fully, it behooves us to acquaint ourselves with the history of our Eastern brethren.

 3. Pair With Greek

-Is your student taking any of Homeschool Connections’ Greek classes, pairing this course in Byzantine history is an excellent way to create a unit study.
-Combining the study of the Greek language with the history of the world’s most enduring Greek empire to get an awesome immersive experience in all things Greek!
+Is your student taking any of Homeschool Connections’ Greek classes?
+Pairing this course with Byzantine history is an excellent way to create a unit study.
+Combining the study of the Greek language with the history of the world’s most enduring Greek empire will give you an awesome immersive experience in all things Greek!

 4. It’s Easy!